Divyanshuve/OLA_sales_analysis/README.md

 SQL Question (Queries)
 SQL Answers:
 1. Retrieve all successful bookings:
 SELECT * FROM bookings WHERE Booking_Status = 'Success';

 2. Find the average ride distance for each vehicle type:
 SELECT Vehicle_Type, AVG(Ride_Distance) as avg_distance FROM bookings GROUP BY
 Vehicle_Type;

-5. Get the total number of cancelled rides by customers:
+3. Get the total number of cancelled rides by customers:
 SELECT COUNT(*) FROM bookings WHERE Booking_Status = 'cancelled by Customer';

-6. List the top 5 customers who booked the highest number of rides:
+4. List the top 5 customers who booked the highest number of rides:
 SELECT Customer_ID, COUNT(Booking_ID) as total_rides FROM bookings GROUP BY
 Customer_ID ORDER BY total_rides DESC LIMIT 5;

-7. Get the number of rides cancelled by drivers due to personal and car-related issues:
+5. Get the number of rides cancelled by drivers due to personal and car-related issues:
 SELECT COUNT(*) FROM bookings WHERE cancelled_Rides_by_Driver = 'Personal & Car related issue';

-8. Find the maximum and minimum driver ratings for Prime Sedan bookings:
+6. Find the maximum and minimum driver ratings for Prime Sedan bookings:
 SELECT MAX(Driver_Ratings) as max_rating, MIN(Driver_Ratings) as min_rating FROM
 bookings WHERE Vehicle_Type = 'Prime Sedan';

-9. Retrieve all rides where payment was made using UPI:
+7. Retrieve all rides where payment was made using UPI:
 SELECT * FROM bookings WHERE Payment_Method = 'UPI';

-10. Find the average customer rating per vehicle type:
+8. Find the average customer rating per vehicle type:
 SELECT Vehicle_Type, AVG(Customer_Rating) as avg_customer_rating FROM bookings
 GROUP BY Vehicle_Type;

-11. Calculate the total booking value of rides completed successfully:
+9. Calculate the total booking value of rides completed successfully:
 SELECT SUM(Booking_Value) as total_successful_value FROM bookings WHERE Booking_Status = 'Success';

-12. List all incomplete rides along with the reason:
+10. List all incomplete rides along with the reason:
 SELECT Booking_ID, Incomplete_Rides_Reason FROM bookings WHERE Incomplete_Rides =
 'Yes';

 POWER BI SOLUTIONS:-
-1. Objectives and Solutions
+1. Objectives and Solutions:-
 A. Objective: Identify the overall booking performance for July 2024.
 Solution: The dashboard reveals a total of 103,024 bookings with a total booking value of ₹56.53M.
 This indicates strong demand and successful customer engagement.